basics09/unfc-normalize/readme.txt

 = I don't see any changes. =

-The plugin just adds the normalization if there is a problem.
+The plugin just adds the normalization if there are problematic characters.
 Furthermore it does do the normalization before saving, so you don't see any anything.
 It just works if it is needed.

 = Will this slow down my site? =

 Sorry, but I don't have a clue.
-Maybe a little bit.
+Maybe just a little bit.

 == Screenshots ==